KBNLresearch/bb_recog/README.md

 6) What if the shelf would have extra space for x books, and what is the shelf is too full, which x books to remove.

+7) Think about possibilities when having access to full text versions of the physical books.

 <h2>Benchmark image:</h2>